 Mark Ternent MNZM, B Bus, Dip Mgt

-He is still Chair and an Assessor for Business Kapiti Horowhenua Inc. which organises the annual Kapiti Horowhenua business awards, and Business Halls of Fame.
+Until recently, Mark was Chair and an Assessor, and Chief Assessor, for Business Kapiti Horowhenua Inc. which organises the annual Kapiti Horowhenua business awards, and Business Halls of Fame.
 He was made a Member of the New Zealand Order of Merit in the New Year’s Honours List 1998, for achievements whilst he was the NZ Purchasing Manager for Europe, based from London.
 While GTB is his main focus today, he still consults in strategy, change and leadership and other projects which interest him.

 Sarah McMurray, BSc

 With a science degree majoring in pure maths, plus chunks of law and education dangling off the side, I started in the IT industry as a mainframe systems engineer.
 After “retiring” to be a Mum (so much more challenging than “real” jobs), I founded GTB in 1999.